Ficus benghalensis ‘Audrey’

 • Rotate the pot periodically to maintain a symmetrical shape.

-• Wipe the leaves regularly with a damp cloth to remove dust and allow for efficient photosynthesis.
+• Wipe the leaves regularly with a damp cloth to remove dust and allow efficient photosynthesis.

-• It is more tolerant than other ficuses to environmental changes, but can still react by losing a few leaves if moved suddenly or overstressed.
+• It is more tolerant than other figs to environmental changes, but may still react with the loss of some leaves if moved suddenly or overly stressed.